thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 To create a new alarm rule, follow these steps:

- - Сlick the “Add rule” button in the upper right corner of the Rules window;
+ - Сlick the “Add rule” button in the upper right corner of the Rules tab;
- - In the new window, enter the rule`s name;
+ - In the new pop-up window, enter the rule`s name;
  - Select trigger - Alarm;
  - Then, select Template from the list or [create your own](#templates);
- - Build an Escalation chain.
+ - Build an escalation chain.
 The escalation chain allows you to configure multiple recipients of the notification.
 The first recipient group will receive the notification immediately.
 Other recipient groups will receive the notification after a configurable delay.
 You may also configure alarm statuses, which will stop the escalation chain.
 Click "Next";